davidlormor/hawkins.io/wip/untitled.md

 user input is actually extremely important to an application’s long term health.
 Proper input checking makes code more confident.
 Avdi Grimm used this term in his book "Confident Ruby".  *Insert Avdi Quote here*.
-He describes unconfident code as between too focused on edge cases and input handling and that happening in many parts of the code.
+He describes unconfident code as being too focused on edge cases and input handling and that happening in many parts of the code.
 Confident code does not have this problem.
 It knows what it has and what to do.
 Proper input sanitization makes this possible.
 User input